 Best places to stay in Luxembourg

 There are many places to stay in Luxembourg City, it’s filled with hotels and short-term rentals.
 Some of the best hotels in Luxembourg are:

 - € Youth Hostel Luxembourg City – Do you have a limited budget?
 Then the only hostel in Luxembourg City is highly recommended.
-It is located just outside the center, near beautiful Grund.
+It is located just outside the center, near the beautiful Grund.

 - €€ JJ32 – A fun three-star hotel a few minutes walk from the central station.
 There are many restaurants in the area and you can walk to the center in 15-20 minutes.

-- €€€ Sofitel Luxembourg Europe – Modern 5 star hotel in the Kirchberg district with very nice rooms.
+- €€€ Sofitel Luxembourg Europe – Modern 5-star hotel in the Kirchberg district with very nice rooms.
 Near the tram stop and within walking distance of the Philharmonie and Musée d’Art Moderne Grand-Duc Jean.

-Luxembourg Travel Guides
+More Luxembourg Travel Tips